Distillery District: Urban design

 The Distillery District's traditional brick-paved streets and lanes are restricted to pedestrians and cyclists, with general motor vehicle traffic restricted to streets and parking areas outside of the district's historic centre.
 Several large sculptures installed along the lanes enliven its streetscapes, three being on Distillery Lane and the final one at the parking area at the end of Trinity Street.
 Another primary landmark is the chimney stack atop the Boiler House complex.
 There are informal public spaces on the pedestrianized streets with chairs and tables for general use, as well as formal patios for some of its coffee houses and restaurants.

 Trinity Street is the widest street in the district and often functions as a public square for events such as market days.
 The main thoroughfares within the district are Distillery Lane from Parliament Street running southeast to Trinity Street, Trinity Street from Mill Street at its north end to the motor vehicle parking area at its south end, and Tank House Lane from Trinity Street east to Cherry Street.
 The four borders of the Distillery District are Parliament Street to the west, Mill Street to the north, Cherry Street to the east, and the parking area to the south with the condominiums along Distillery Lane forming hard edges to pedestrians.

 Trinity Street is the Distillery District's widest street and serves as a public square for the community.

-Public transit access to The Distillery District is provided by the Toronto Transit Commission's 121 Fort York-Esplanade bus route, 504 King streetcar line (A branch only), and seasonally by its 202 Cherry Beach bus route.
+Public transit access to the district is provided by the Toronto Transit Commission's 121 Fort York-Esplanade bus route, 504 King streetcar line (A branch only), and seasonally by its 202 Cherry Beach bus route.

 The surrounding lands are animated with a mix of uses: residential areas at Parliament and Distillery and at the eastern end of Mill Street up to Cherry, restaurants along Trinity Street, Tank House Lane, Brewery Lane, and Case Goods Lane, and education uses at the eastern end of Tank House Lane.